jon-harper/E34M1/docs/tour.md

 ### [Front](modules/front.md)

-The Front mounts the hotend, belts, and the front of the Drive module.
+The Front mounts the hotend, belts, the front of the Drive module, and optionally, an ABL method and/or accelerometer.

 <figure markdown>
 [![front](img/tour/front.webp){width="300px"}](modules/front.md)